PyO3/pyo3/guide/src/function.md

 Type:      builtin_function_or_method
 ```

-### Closures

-Currently, there are no conversions between `Fn`s in Rust and callables in Python.
-This would
-definitely be possible and very useful, so contributions are welcome.
-In the meantime, you can do
-the following:

 ### Calling Python functions in Rust

 You can pass Python `def`'d functions and built-in functions to Rust functions [`PyFunction`]